-The following article provides an outline on Tkinter Menubutton.
-In python, Tkinter menu button is defined as a menu button that always is a part of a drop-down menu on the screen which stays all the time and menu button is associated with a menu widget which provides different options to select from the application when the user clicks on the menu and it is used to create different types of menu’s in applications based on the requirement and it provides options to the user to select from the menu with all the options available in the application is called Tkinter menu button.
-Menu button is generally used to create top-level menus in the application.
+The following article provides an outline of Tkinter Menubutton.
+In python, the Tkinter menu button is defined as a menu button that always is a part of a drop-down menu on the screen which stays all the time, and the menu button is associated with a menu widget that provides different options to select from the application when the user clicks on the menu.
+It is used to create different types of menu’s in applications based on the requirement.
+It provides options to the user to select from the menu with all the options available in the application is called the Tkinter menu button.
+A menu button is generally used to create top-level menus in the application.

 Syntax of Menu Button with Options

 Following are the syntax and menu button with options:

 Where the parent is the root window or parent window.

 Where the option is a list of commonly used options in the menu widget, which can be used as key-value pairs.